ennanuel/react-native-assessment/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments